heathhenley/Shipwrecks/README.md

 If you have a suggestion or bug report, please create an issue: https://github.com/heathhenley/Shipwrecks/issues/new

 To contribute to development:
-- clone this project locally
+- clone this project's repo locally
+- change to the ShipWrecks directory
-- (probably in a virtual environement) install the requirements: `pip install -r requirements.txt'
+- (probably in a [virtual environment](https://docs.python.org/3/tutorial/venv.html)) install the requirements: `pip install -r requirements.txt`
 - run `python manage.py runserver' to start the project locally
 - make your changes and submit a PR
 *Note: please do not submit PRs for changes to the database data*